-Incorporate some of these tongue-burners into your recipes to really spice up your creations.
+Incorporate these spiciest chillies in the world into your recipes to really spice up your recipes and dishes.
 Remember to put a warning label in your menus, because these chillies are unbelievably, mind-numbingly hot!

 Note: We’d only recommend considering the less “deadly” of these chillies for cooking, and only in minute amounts – the amount of spice they can inflict on tongues may be too much for even the bravest of diners!